Optimal Partition for Multi-Type Queueing System: Literature Review

 In the queueing literature, there are two types of models characterizing how the service can be pooled or partitioned.
-In the first type of model, the decision maker determines the number of servers assigned to each sub-queue \citep[see, e.g.,][]{HuB09,HungP07,Whitt99}, while in the second type of model, the decision maker decides the service rate assigned to each sub-queue \citep[see, e.g.,][]{HassinSY15,YuBG15,AllonF08}.
-When pooling service rates, two single-server queues are merged into a new single-server queue, where service rates are aggregated \citep[see, e.g.,][]{AndradottirAD17,IyerJ04,MandelbaumR98,Kleinrock76}. \citet{MandelbaumR98} point out that when traffic is heavy, the performance of pooling service rates coincides that of pooling servers.
+In the first type of model, the decision maker determines the number of servers assigned to each sub-queue \citep[see, e.g.,][]{Whitt99,HungP07,HuB09}, while in the second type of model, the decision maker decides the service rate assigned to each sub-queue \citep[see, e.g.,][]{IyerJ04,HassinSY15,YuBG15}.
+When pooling service rates, two single-server queues are merged into a new single-server queue, where service rates are aggregated \citep[see, e.g.,][]{Kleinrock76,MandelbaumR98,AndradottirAD17}. {The partition on service rates rather than servers is common in the application of service facility, business process management, conveyor and storage systems, cloud computing and web server environments \citep{AllonF08,dieker2017optimal,hassin2019delay}.
 Our work adopts the second model and assumes that the service rates can be pooled or partitioned.
+Nevertheless, the findings may still provide valuable perspectives for server partitioning systems.
+For example, \citet{MandelbaumR98} point out that when traffic is heavy, the performance of pooling service rates coincides with that of pooling servers.}